CottageLabs/OpenArticleGauge/README.md

-#IsItOpenAccess
+#OpenArticleGauge

-IsItOpenAccess is a service for determining the licence status of journal publications, providing an end-user interface for looking up lists of identifiers, and an API for inclusion into third-party software systems.
+OpenArticleGauge (OAG) is a service for determining the licence status of journal publications, providing an end-user interface for looking up lists of identifiers, and an API for inclusion into third-party software systems.

 ##Installation